-Degree-seeking students who wish to start their studies during the summer must notify the Office of Undergraduate Admissions of their plans and pay their summer fees, as well as the fall term deposits, to reserve a space for the fall term.
+Degree-seeking students who wish to start their studies during the summer must notify the Office of Undergraduate Admissions of their plans and pay their summer fees as well as the fall term deposits to reserve a space for the fall term.

 Admission of International Students

 International students are considered for admission on the same basis as other candidates.
 They should present results from the SAT Reasoning or ACT Plus Writing examination, as well as transcripts from schools previously attended.
-International students should also submit results on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) in support of their application if English is not their native language.
-As a condition of enrollment, all entering students who have completed coursework from a foreign institution that is not accredited within the United States must have their official transcripts evaluated by an accredited evaluation service such as the services available at www.naces.org.
+International students are required to submit results on the Test of English as a Foreign Language (TOEFL) (minimum score of 85) or the International English Language Testing System (IELTS) (minimum band score of 6.5) if English is not their native language.
+As a condition of enrollment, all entering students who have completed coursework from a foreign college or university that is not accredited within the United States must have their official transcripts evaluated by an accredited evaluation service such as the services available at www.naces.org.

 Questions concerning international student life on the UNC–Chapel Hill campus should be referred to the Foreign Student Advisor, CB# 5240, Room 2004 FedEx Global Education Center, 301 Pittsboro St., The University of North Carolina at Chapel Hill, Chapel Hill, NC 27599-5240.

 Any student who withdraws or for any other reason fails to complete a semester must apply for readmission through the Office of Undergraduate Admissions.
 Students applying in this manner must submit a nonrefundable application fee or fee waiver request, as indicated in the application.
 Application for readmission should be made as early as possible and no later than the stated deadline found on the application for readmission.
-(This deadline is approximately one month before the beginning of the term for which the student is requesting readmission).
 The readmission application is available at www.admissions.unc.edu.